Key information for supporters

 ACCOMMODATING AWAY SUPPORTERS

 We undertake to provide a safe, secure environment in our stadium.
-Matchday staff are fully trained in all aspects of safety and security and ensure that the Football League's official ground regulations are followed.
+Matchday staff are fully trained in all aspects of safety and security and ensure that the EFL's official ground regulations are followed.
+All relevant personnel are licensed by the Security Industry Authority (SIA).
 The regulations are as follows:

-“Football Authorities” means The Football League, Premier League, Football Association, the Football Association of Wales, FIFA, UEFA and any other relevant governing body of association football
+- “Football Authorities” means The EFL, Premier League, Football Association, the Football Association of Wales, FIFA, UEFA and any other relevant governing body of association football

 - On no account will admission be granted to a person who is the subject of a current Banning Order under the Football Spectators Act 1989 (as amended) or has been convicted of ticket touting offences under the Criminal Justice and Public Order 1994 (as amended).